 Backflow is the undesirable reversal of flow of nonpotable water or other substances through a cross-connection and into the piping of a public water system or consumer's potable water system.
 There are two types of backflow--backpressure and backsiphonage.

 Backsiphonage

-Example of backpressure being caused by heat.
+Backpressure caused by heat.